doyougnu/tracerProj/README.md

 4. slice
 5. sliceAndEval
 6. sliceTraceEval
+7. printRunProg
+8. printEvalProg
+9. printExecProg

 The help function will print out a list of available functions in the ghci session.
 The programs function will print out all programs in the Programs/ directory.
 The printProgram function will, when given the filename for a program, print out that program.
 Slice takes a filename and a variable and performs a slicing on that program for that variable, then prints out the result.
 SliceAndEval does the same thing as slice, but evalualates the resultant program.
 SliceTraceEval slices a program, then traces the evaluation of the resultant program.
 All of the slicing programs have P-variants that allow you to run a program _without_ the assumption that the program is in the Programs/ directory.
 If you choose to use any of these (sliceP, sliceAndEvalP etc.) then you must specify the path to the program in its entirety.
+Lastly, I've included functions that run the program and either print the final value, state or both.
+These follow the same pattern as most monad libraries where printRunProg outputs both and printEvalProg outputs the value.

 ### Examples
 Here are just some examples to refer to: